-Make Sure Baby Is Safe This Summer
+Make Sure Baby Is Safe in the Car This Summer

 The National Highway Traffic Safety Administration is working to boost vehicular heatstroke education and prevention efforts around the country.
 Please take this opportunity to learn about how to prevent a child from dying of heatstroke in a hot vehicle.